I'll Take You There: Reception

 Rolling Stone editor David Fricke described this song as the "epitome of the Muscle Shoals Sound".

-Bolstered by a "feel-good" vibe, "I'll Take You There" peaked at #1 on the Billboard R&B Singles chart for four weeks May 1972.
+Bolstered by a "feel-good" vibe, "I'll Take You There" peaked at number 1 on the Billboard R&B Singles chart for four weeks May 1972.
 In June, "I'll Take You There" reached the top of the Billboard Hot 100 for one week.
-Billboard ranked it as the #19 song for 1972.
-The song, ranked #276 on the Rolling Stone list of the 500 Greatest Songs of All Time and inducted into the Grammy Hall of Fame in 1999, remains the most successful and recognizable single of the Staples' half-century-long career.
+Billboard ranked it as the number 19 song for 1972.
+The song, ranked number 276 on the Rolling Stone list of the 500 Greatest Songs of All Time and inducted into the Grammy Hall of Fame in 1999, remains the most successful and recognizable single of the Staples' half-century-long career.

 Personnel

 Partial credits from Richard Buskin and Terry Manning.